Persian Herb And Noodle Soup - Aash Reshteh

 - 1 Shot Saffron Bloom (Optional)

-3- Add all the beans and lentils along with one jar of Exotic Bazaar Ghormeh Sabzi
+- Add all the cooked beans and cooked lentils along with one jar of Exotic Bazaar Ghormeh Sabzi with the rest of the onions.

 - Mix the yoghurt with 1 tsp of salt and the lemon juice